pingcap/docs/system-variables.md

 - Scope: SESSION
 - Default value: `0`
 - This variable is used to adjust max days of logger on the current TiDB instance.
-It defaults to the value specified in the config file.
+It defaults to the value specified in the config file, refer [`max-days`](/tidb-configuration-file.md#max-days).
 Changing the variable will only replace the logger of the current TiDB instance.
 The variable will be reset after an restart and the config file will not be affected.

 ### tidb_low_resolution_tso